UnknownObject000/DDNS-linux/README.md

    **config.uson**

-   config.uson recored your accesskey info and file path info,it must be putted in the same directory. (the default is /usr/bin)
+   config.uson recored your accesskey info and file path info,it must be putted in the same directory of main program. (the default is /usr/bin)

    You can see the 'config.uson' in source code to fill it with your data.('<' and '>' should not included)